 The year 2000 was a year of change.
 As the municipality readied itself for the 21st century, we acquired "City" status.
 The City of Pickering became "Canada's Only Millennium City".

-To commemorate this change, a new corporate logo was designed and is now used in all areas of corporate communication.
-Our logo clearly incorporates the Civic Complex building, a prominent landmark in our community.
+To commemorate this change, a new corporate logo was designed and was used in all areas of corporate communication.
+It clearly incorporated the Civic Complex building, a prominent landmark in our community, and was gracefully retired in 2016 as part of a corporate branding exercise.

 The Provincial and Federal Government representatives for Pickering are: